Is Your Brain Dehydrated? Here's How to Tell

 Section 1: Understanding Brain Dehydration

 Your brain relies on a delicate balance of water and electrolytes to function efficiently.
 When hydration levels drop, key minerals like sodium and potassium become imbalanced, disrupting neural activity and slowing down cognitive processes.
 As a result, you may experience mental fatigue, poor concentration, and sluggish thinking throughout the day.
+Staying mentally sharp doesn’t just involve brain games—it begins with hydration and internal balance.

 How Dehydration Affects Brain Activity